 Mayor Kim Maggard has proclaimed a State of Emergency in the City of Whitehall and has issued community guidelines that mirror the orders and guidelines issued by the State of Ohio.
 View the most recent proclamation here and the State of Ohio’s Stay Safe Ohio Order here.
 If we work together, we can continue to slow the spread of COVID-19 in our community.

 COMMUNITY GUIDELINES AND STAY SAFE OHIO TAKEAWAYS:

-- In line with the new Order from the Department of Health, issued May 20, residents are no longer required to stay in their homes.
-However, residents are still given guidance to social distance and all mass gathering over 10 individuals are still prohibited.
+- In line with the updated Stay Safe Ohio Order from the Department of Health, issued May 20, residents are no longer required to stay in their homes.
+However, residents are still given guidance to social distance and all mass gatherings over 10 individuals are still prohibited.
 Additionally, residents are strongly encouraged to ware a face covering anytime they are in a public place.